- Associate Provost Int'l Programs

 Issues that may cause problems or delays in the visa application process:

 The consular post asks the Department of State in Washington, D.C. to initiate the process of requesting clearances from various government agencies and databases including the FBI, CIA, Drug Enforcement Agency, Department of Commerce, Office of Foreign Asset Control, Interpol, the national criminal and law enforcement databases, the DOS Bureau of Non-proliferation, and others.

 The Bureau of Non-proliferation is concerned with technology transfer and other issues.
 This bureau considers many technologies that people study and research at OSU to be "sensitive" technologies with possibly risky applications or at risk of being exported.
 It is important to understand this in order to understand why OSU researchers are subject to these clearances.

 Although discretion to request SAOs always rests with the consular post, what follows will well-prepare the student/scholar for travel:

-First, report the delay to International Student & Faculty Services.
-If the applicant is still awaiting the security clearance and visa 90 days or more after making the application, please notify ISFS again.
+First, report the delay to International Student Advising and Services (for students) or International Scholar and Faculty Services (for scholars).
+If the applicant is still awaiting the security clearance and visa 90 days or more after making the application, please notify ISAS/ISFS again.

 Unfortunately, congressional offices are unable to help expedite visa issuance.
 The Department of State considers this to be a matter of national security and will not circumvent the security advisory opinion process under any circumstances.
 However, a combination of efforts on the part of congressional representatives, institutions such as OSU, and higher education associations has resulted in high-level awareness of the problems and there are on-going efforts for improvement.